SCAT Airlines: History

 The airline was established and started operations in 1997.
 Its name is the acronym of Special Cargo Air Transport.

 SCAT founded Sunday Airlines as a new charter venture and subsidiary, for which SCAT operates four Boeing 757-200s and one Boeing 767-300ER.

-In November 2017, the airline signed a firm contract for the purchase of six aircraft of the latest generation Boeing 737 MAX 8 type with the American corporation Boeing.
+In November 2017, the airline signed a firm contract for the purchase of six aircraft of the latest generation Boeing 737 MAX 8 with Boeing.
 On 29 March 2018, the company's fleet replenished the first Boeing 737 MAX 8 (with CFM International LEAP-1B engines) in any post-Soviet country.
 This is the first of the six purchased Boeing 737 MAX 8 aircraft.

 In 2018, European airspace restrictions were lifted for SCAT Airlines and in May 2018, Vilnius became their first scheduled EU destination.
 In March 2018, SCAT Airlines was accepted as a full member of the International Air Transport Association (IATA).
 SCAT Airlines became the second Kazakhstan airline included in the IATA register.

 On March 13, 2019, the operation of Boeing 737 MAX aircraft was suspended in Kazakhstan.
 On February 18, 2021, SCAT Airlines, becoming the first airline outside North America to do so, resumed regular commercial flights on Boeing 737 MAX after an almost two-year ban on the operation of these aircraft in Kazakhstan and elsewhere after two air crashes - Lion Air Flight 610 in October 2018 in Indonesia and Ethiopian Airlines Flight 302 in March 2019 in Ethiopia.

+As at August 2026, SCAT was preparing to enter the cargo market with a Boeing 767-300ER being converted to a freighter.